 23. Mr. BREECHER summarised the opinion of Bulgaria held by his Authorities.
-It was the most docile and obedient of the Eastern European countries and economically more dependent upon the Soviet Union than any other of them.
+It was the most docile and obedient of the satellites, and economically more dependent upon the Soviet Union than any other of the Eastern European countries.
 Nevertheless, his Authorities did not feel that Bulgaria need necessarily always remain so closely tied to Moscow as she was now.
-The United States Government had, ir 1960, resumed diplomatic relations with Bulgaria after a lapse of eleven years.
+The United States Government had, in 1960, resumed diplomatic relations with Bulgaria after a lapse of eleven years.